lexeii/polyphone-doc-rst/docs/en/development/index.rst

 ----

-:ref:`build for mac`:
+:ref:`build for mac`
-  Instructions to build Polyphone for Mac OS X.
+  |br| Instructions to build Polyphone for Mac OS X.

-:ref:`build for fedora`:
+:ref:`build for fedora`
-  Instructions to build Polyphone on Fedora (verified: Aug 7, 2016 on Fedora 24, 64bit).
+  |br| Instructions to build Polyphone on Fedora (verified: Aug 7, 2016 on Fedora 24, 64bit).

-:ref:`build for ubuntu`:
+:ref:`build for ubuntu`
-  Instructions to build Polyphone with Ubuntu.
+  |br| Instructions to build Polyphone with Ubuntu.

-:ref:`build with qt creator`:
+:ref:`build with qt creator`
-  Instructions to build Polyphone with Qt Creator.
+  |br| Instructions to build Polyphone with Qt Creator.

-:ref:`translate`:
+:ref:`translate`
-  For all people willing to see Polyphone in their own language.
+  |br| For all people willing to see Polyphone in their own language.

 .. toctree::